Cancer Policy Monitor: April 13, 2021

 -Marc Johnson, MPP

 On March 11, 2021, President Biden signed into law the American Rescue Plan Act of 2021.
 This $1.9 trillion relief package addressed unmet needs due to the COVID-19 pandemic, including financial support for small businesses, assistance for child care, housing and food assistance, and stimulus payments for the majority of American households.
 In addition, the American Rescue Plan provided funding for vaccine distribution and administration, testing, and contact tracing, and included provisions on expanding health insurance coverage such as incentives for Medicaid expansion, increase in the FMAP, and no-cost coverage of COVID-19 vaccines and treatments for Medicaid and CHIP beneficiaries.
-View a section by section summary of the bill.
+Click HERE to view a section by section summary of the bill.
 Additional supplemental funding for the National Institutes of Health (NIH) was not directly included in the American Rescue Plan.

 FDA-AACR Recommendations on Eliminating Racial Disparities in Multiple Myeloma